mik-moo/Election_Analysis/README.md

 # Election_Analysis
 Module 3-Python
-## Completed the following tasks for the Colorado Board of Elections to complete the congressional election audit.
+## Completed the following tasks for the Colorado Board of Elections congressional election audit.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.